staraadi/UI-Element-Detection/README.md

 ## Cloning Instructions

 After cloning this repository, follow these steps.
-Google Drive link below  is mentioned below-:
+Google Drive link is mentioned below-:

 1. **Move Dataset**:
    - Download the dataset from the provided link.